Sessions Defends His Reputation in First House Testimony

 Attorney General Jeff Sessions vigorously defended himself Tuesday against “false charges” that he was untruthful in previous testimony about his role in Donald Trump’s presidential campaign and any connections to Russian operatives.

-“I will not accept, and reject accusations I have ever lied,” Sessions told the House Judiciary Committee during an oversight hearing.
+“I will not accept, and reject accusations I have ever lied,” Sessions told the House Judiciary Committee during an oversight hearing stretching for five-and-a-half hours.
 “That is a lie.”

-The Russia probe was a major focus of a Justice Department oversight hearing featuring the spirited former senator, who has been embroiled in the special counsel and congressional investigations while he takes the Justice Department in a sharply conservative direction.
+The Russia probe was a major focus of a Justice Department oversight hearing featuring the spirited former senator, who has been embroiled in the special counsel and congressional investigations while he takes the DOJ in a sharply conservative direction.

 As he did last month before the Senate Judiciary Committee, the attorney general faced more heat from panel Democrats about statements he made about Russian meddling in the election.
 It was his first appearance before House lawmakers as the nation’s top law enforcement official.

 Top Democrat John Conyers Jr. of Michigan, pointed out that Sessions had said during his confirmation hearing in January that he “did not have communications with Russians” while advising the Trump campaign.
-Conyers also noted last month Sessions testified that an exchange between Trump surrogates and Russian operatives “did not happen, at least to my knowledge, and not with me.”
+Conyers also noted that Sessions testified last month that an exchange between Trump surrogates and Russian operatives “did not happen, at least to my knowledge, and not with me.”

 “We now know, of course, that neither of those statements is true,” Conyers said in his opening statement.

-Rep. Jerrold Nadler, D-N.Y., displayed a photo of Sessions sitting next to George Papadopoulos, a campaign foreign policy adviser who pleaded guilty to lying to the FBI about his contacts with Russians closely tied with the Kremlin.
+New York Democratic Rep. Jerrold Nadler displayed a photo of Sessions sitting next to George Papadopoulos, a campaign foreign policy adviser who pleaded guilty to lying to the FBI about his contacts with Russians closely tied with the Kremlin.

-Papadopoulos reportedly suggested Trump meet with Russian President Vladimir Putin or that he represent the campaign with Russia and foreign officials, something Sessions testified Tuesday he had no recollection of until he saw news reports.
+Papadopoulos reportedly suggested that Trump meet with Russian President Vladimir Putin or that Papadopoulos represent the campaign with Russia and foreign officials, something Sessions testified Tuesday he had no recollection of until he saw news reports.

 Nadler’s rapid-fire questions about Sessions’ interactions with Papadopoulos led to some terse exchanges.
-“I have to be able to answer if I can’t answer completely,” Sessions said.
+“I have to be able to answer if I can’t answer completely,” the attorney general said.

 “I have been asked to remember the tales from a year ago, such as who I saw on what day and what meeting and who said what to when,” Sessions said, drawing a few chuckles in the room.